Ranked in 1 Practice Areas

 Sujit Choudhry has acted for claimants in an unusually broad variety of public law matters, including:

 Canadian Constitution Foundation v.
-AG Canada: A successful challenge to the legality and constitutionality of public order emergency declared under the Emergencies Act.
+AG Canada: A successful challenge to the legality and constitutionality of the public order emergency declared under the Emergencies Act.

 A.B. et al. v.
 Minister of Citizenship and Immigration and Minister of Foreign Affairs: Charter challenge to the federal government’s refusal to issue visas promised to Afghan nationals currently in hiding from the Taliban in Afghanistan.